Skip to main content

 Section: Academic Policies

-Academic probation means that the student is being warned of failure to make sufficient academic progress.
-Students who are on academic probation must earn at least a 2.0 term GPA each subsequent spring/fall semester in order to continue enrollment.
-The student will remain on academic probation until the JCCC cumulative GPA returns to a 2.0 or higher.
+Being placed on academic probation indicates the need for the student to improve academic performance and provides the student with access to targeted resources intended to assist the student in meeting established academic requirements.
+A student on academic probation must earn at least a 2.0 term GPA each subsequent semester in order to continue enrollment.
+The student will remain on academic probation until the student’s JCCC cumulative GPA reaches 2.0 or higher.
 At that point, the student will return to academic good standing.

 Date of Adoption: